nikamsahil2002/backend/README.md

 - express-validator
 - dotenv

-## 📦 Getting Started

-### Prerequisites

-- Node.js and npm installed
-- MongoDB running
-- Redis running

-# Task Management

-This repository contains the backend implementation for managing users, projects, tasks, and categories.

-> 🔄 **Note:**
-> - The main development code is in the `development` branch.
-> - The `test` branch is for testing purposes.
-> - The `main` branch is not actively used for latest updates.

-## 🚀 Features

-- User Authentication with JWT
-- Role-Based Access Control (RBAC)
-- Efficient Aggregation Pipelines for Optimized GET Requests
-- Redis Implementation for Token Storage
-- Common Reusable Utility Functions
-- Proper Validation with express-validator
-- Centralized and Structured Error Handling

-## 🛠 Technologies Used

-- Node.js
-- Express.js
-- MongoDB with Mongoose
-- Redis
-- JWT
-- express-validator
-- dotenv

 🧠 Project Logic & Approach
 🔐 Role-Based Access Control (RBAC)
 Each user has a role (Admin, Manager, Team Lead, Member).